-52. What decisions can a Pre-Trial Chamber issue following a confirmation hearing?
+53. What decisions can a Pre-Trial Chamber issue following a confirmation of charges hearing?

-Following a confirmation hearing, a Pre-Trial Chamber may:
+Following a confirmation of charges hearing, a Pre-Trial Chamber may:

-- decline to confirm the charges; such a decision does not prevent the Prosecutor from presenting a subsequent request for confirmation of the charges on the basis of additional evidence; - adjourn the hearing and request the Prosecutor to consider providing further evidence or conducting further investigation, or amending the charges because the available evidence shows that a different crime was committed; - confirm the charges and commit the case for trial; upon confirmation, the Presidency of the Court constitutes a Trial Chamber responsible for the subsequent phase of the proceedings: the trial.
+- decline to confirm the charges; such a decision does not prevent the Prosecution from presenting a subsequent request for confirmation of the charges on the basis of additional evidence; - adjourn the hearing and request the Prosecution to consider providing further evidence or conducting further investigation, or amending the charges because the available evidence shows that a different crime was committed; - confirm the charges and commit the case for trial; upon confirmation, the Presidency of the Court constitutes a Trial Chamber responsible for the subsequent phase of the proceedings: the trial.

-53. Does the confirmation of charges prejudge the suspect's guilt?
+54. Does the confirmation of charges prejudge the suspect's guilt?

 No. The purpose of the confirmation hearing is to safeguard the rights of suspects by preventing proceedings with insufficient legal basis from being brought against them.
-In the pre-trial phase, the Prosecutor must support each of the charges with sufficient evidence to establish substantial grounds to believe that the person committed the crimes charged.
+In the pre-trial phase, the Prosecution must support each of the charges with sufficient evidence to establish substantial grounds to believe that the person committed the crimes charged.
+If one or more charges are confirmed, the case is committed to trial before a Trial Chamber.

-54. What happens after the confirmation of charges?
+55. What happens after the confirmation of charges?

-After the confirmation of charges, the Pre-Trial Chamber commits the case for trial before a trial chamber, which will conduct the subsequent phase of the proceedings: the trial.
+After the confirmation of charges, the Pre-Trial Chamber commits the case for trial before a Trial Chamber, which will conduct the subsequent phase of the proceedings: the trial.